AbwlfazlMousavi/ChatGPT-RTLChecker-Chrome/README.md

 ## Installation
 Here is a few steps to install extension:
-1- Download the extension project as a ZIP file.
+1. Download the extension project as a ZIP file.
-2- Unzip it to a constant location on your computer.
+2. Save it to a constant location on your computer.
-3- Enable 'Developer Mode' in Google chrome.
+3. Enable 'Developer Mode' in Google Chrome.
-4- Load the extension by selecting the unzipped folder.
+4. Load the extension by selecting the unzipped folder.
 Enjoy the enhanced Chat GPT experience!

 ## Usage
 Once installed, the extension automatically applies the RTL and text justification features on the Chat GPT interface at chat.openai.com.
 No additional configuration is required.